harshitha-4/OpenCVproject/README.md

 stay closed for long periods of time or yawning is detected, then the program lets you know using an alarm sound.</br></br>
 **SYSTEM REQUIREMENTS**:</br></br>
-Eye-Spy should work on any OSX, Linux or Windows system with a webcam and a minimum of 4GB RAM .</br></br>
+This code should work on any OSX, Linux or Windows system with a webcam and a minimum of 4GB RAM .</br></br>
 **DEPENDENCIES**:</br></br>
 The code was run with OpenCV 3.0.0 and Python 2.7.12 .</br>